Boyce station

-Boyce is a disused train station located at the junction of Boyce Road and the tracks of the Chartiers Branch in Upper St. Clair, Pennsylvania, United States.
+Boyce station is a disused train station located at the junction of Boyce Road and the tracks of the Chartiers Branch in Upper St. Clair, Pennsylvania, United States.
 It was built in 1900, and housed not only the rail operations but a post office and general store for the small community it served.

 After falling vacant when traffic on the line declined and the rise of the automobile made the surrounding less dependent on the commercial operations and passenger rail service, it was restored in 1980.
 It is the only intact example of a rail station in the Pittsburgh area that served as a local commercial center.
-In 1982 it was listed on the National Register of Historic Places as Boyce Station.
+It was listed on the National Register of Historic Places in 1982.

 Building

 The T-shaped frame building on a concrete block foundation is two stories high and three bays wide, with a one-story addition on the southwest.
 It has a cross-gabled roof of seamed tin with a plain cornice.

 A 32 ft porch runs the length of the front (east) facade.
 Its flat tin roof is supported by four square chamfered wood posts.
 Its deck is on brick piers.
 There is another, smaller porch of similar material in the northwest corner of the building.
 The windows and doors (in the middle of both stories) are all trimmed with flat boards and incised board with shallow pedimented top.
 The windows all have shutters.

 Inside, both stories have three rooms apiece, all of which retain many of their original features.
 The southwest addition contains an entrance foyer, bathroom and office.